luiserdef/twitter-real-verified/README.md

 6. That is all!

 ## :bulb: Can I contribute
-ofCourse!
+OfCourse!
 You can open a new issue or pull request with a new improvement or fix bugs.